More Currier

 Know all men by these presents

-That I John Currer of London Grocer for divers and sundry good
+That I John Currer of London Grocer for divers and sundry

-and valuable causes and considerations
+good and valuable causes and considerations

 me thereunto especially moveing doe make

-constitute Ordame assigne depute authorize appoint and putt my loveing
+constitute Ordame assigne depute authorize appoint and putt my

-freind Ezekiel Croscomb
+loveing freind Ezekiel Croscomb

-comander of the good shipp King Solomon and my
+comander of the good shipp King Solomon and

-loveing Nephew John Currer my
+my loveing Nephew John Currer

-true and law full Deputyes or Attornyes joyntly and
+my true and law full Deputyes or Attornyes joyntly and

-severally for me and in my name and to my only
+severally for me and in my name and to my

-planter all and every
+Maryland planter all and every

-sume and summes of mony and monyes worth goods
+sume and summes of mony and monyes worth

-is or are due
+which now is or are due

-oweing payable comeing and belonging unto me from
+oweing payable comeing and belonging unto me

-upon his deniall
+whatsoever and upon his deniall

-nonpayment satisfieing or delivery of the same
+nonpayment satisfieing or delivery of the

-or cause to be condemned
+condemne or cause to be condemned

 and prose- [p.
 97]